 The distribution of zeroes of the Alexander polynomial of positive braids still seems very particular.
-See for example Figure~25 appearing towards the end of [De], which shows the distributions of zeroes of the Alexander polynomial of random positive braids.
+See for example Figure~25 appearing towards the end of~\cite{De}, which shows the distributions of zeroes of the Alexander polynomial of random positive braids.
 Considering this figure leads to the following conjecture, again antipodal to Hoste's conjecture.

 \begin{conj} The real part of any zero of the Alexander polynomial of a positive braid link $L$ is smaller or equal to 1 with strict inequality if and only if $L$ is a knot. \end{conj}